krisztianloki/ess_plcfactory/README.md

 *   Changes are committed; you will be presented with a commit message that you can customize
 *   If `version` is specified
     *   it will be used as the value of `ModVersionR` instead of `$(IOCVERSION)`
-    *   the branch will be tagged as `plcfactory_<version>`
+    *   the branch will be tagged as `plcfactory_<version>` unless `--no-ioc-git-tag` was specified on the command line
 *   Changes will be pushed
-*   If `version` is specified a merge request will be opened by running a browser and opening the URL provided by the git server
+*   If `version` is specified (and `--no-ioc-git-tag` is not) then a merge request will be opened by running a browser and opening the URL provided by the git server
 *   **You should manually accept the merge request or merge the created branch before you deploy this IOC into production.
 Not doing so will result in incorrect git history (because PLCFactory creates branches based on master)**

 If no IOC repository is specified the IOC will still be created but without any git operations.